Email FacebookTwitterMenu burgerClose thin

 Share

-A penny stock is formally defined as any stock less than $5 per share according to the SEC and other regulatory bodies.
-In common practice, many investors define a penny stock as stock with a share price of under $1.
-Investors always hope they’ll pick a stock that climbs rapidly in value, but should understand there are a number of challenges unique to this type of investing.
+A penny stock is formally defined as any stock less than $5 per share, according to the SEC and other regulatory bodies.
+In common practice, many investors consider a penny stock as stock with a share price of under $1.
+While investors always hope they’ll pick a stock that climbs rapidly in value, they should understand that there are a number of challenges unique to this type of investing.
+If you are in the market for penny stocks, and if you fully understand the risks involved, here are the nine best sites for making these trades.

 A financial advisor can help you navigate penny stocks and other investments for your portfolio.